The Patrick J. Scanlon MD Cardiovascular Research

 Translational research attempts to take basic findings to the bedside.
 Most of the research centers around physiology,

-Institute for the first annual Patrick J. Scanlon, M.D.
-Memorial Lecture they put together in the Van Kampen Conference Center
+Institute hosts the Patrick J. Scanlon, M.D.
+Memorial Lecture in the Van Kampen Conference Center at Loyola's EMS Building.

 to a packed house!